 3. PlanetCare Filter

 When Mojca Zupan learned that 60% of our clothes are made from synthetic fibers, which can shed up to 700.000 little microfibers with each load, it was a clear calling for her to take action.
 Now you can buy the Planetcare filter and install it externally to any washing machine.
-It will filter 90% of the fibers shed from your clothes, and once full, you send it back to the company for collecting while sending you a fresh and reused one back.
+It will filter 90% of the fibers shed from your clothes, and once complete, you send it back to the company for collecting while sending you a fresh and reused one back.

-Still, fancy some fish?
+Still fancy some fish?